 But considering that bioplastics won’t decompose in the ocean without leaving a trace and that the materials are still too new to get the proper disposal procedure they need to shine, they should not be considered your next go-to product for a more sustainable life.

 There’s also the question of growing the plants and organic material that are needed to produce bioplastics.
 Should this land be used for food production?
-Maybe it should be used for rewilding or growing new forests to absorb CO2 from the atmosphere?
+Maybe it should be used for rewilding or growing new woodland or agroforestry systems to absorb CO2 from the atmosphere?

 Avoiding all plastic products and reusing the plastic that you can’t help but buy is always going to be the number one choice for a kinder, eco-friendly living.